Laserfiche/laserfiche.github.io/src/docs/getting-started/developer-console/index.md

 {: .note }
 **Note:** The following guide only applies to Laserfiche Cloud.

-The Developer Console can be used to manage the OAuth applications in your Laserfiche account.
+The Developer Console can be used to manage the OAuth applications in your Laserfiche Cloud account.
 An application must be registered in the developer console in order to use the API.

 ## Access Developer Console